 Shaffer Landfill - Remedy construction activities were completed in 2003.
 Operation and Maintenance activities have commenced, including groundwater monitoring.
 In January 2014, construction began on a 6 Megawatt solar facility, utilizing approximately 19,000 photovoltaic panels.
-It is anticipated that the facility will be completed and go "on line" during the summer of 2014.
+Construction on the solar facility was substantially completed in June of 2014 and the facility went "on-line" in August 2014.

 Surface water, sediment and groundwater have been split into a separate study and are addressed in a separate Record of Decision.
 In October 2010, EPA released a proposed plan for public comment.
 A Record of Decision, selecting a remedy for Operable Unit 4 was completed in July 2011(See the Record of Decision Operable Unit 4 link below for more information).
 In 2012 (responsible parties) and 2013 (EPA) additional data was gathered to help focus cleanup efforts in the B&M Pond portion of OU4.
-EPA anticipates negotiating with responsible parties for the implementation (design and construction) of the Operable Unit 4 remedy.
+EPA reached a settlement with responsible parties in September 2014 for the implementation (design and construction) of the Operable Unit 4 remedy.
 Planning for the design is now underway.